We all want to be part of winning teams, don’t we?

 Or simply a collection of talented individuals?

-- They are consistently excellent
+5. Winning teams are consistently excellent

 It is no easy feat with the many distractions and disruptions that clubs face along the way.
 Injuries, transfers, cup competitions.
 They all add to the pressure to perform well week in, week out.

 This is really no different from the business reality of getting excellent results throughout the entire financial year.

 Liverpool’s 61 points from a possible 63 is the best evert start to a league season by any team in Europe’s big five domestic leagues.
 Now that is consistently excellent!